-The mine is so deep, the vortex it creates is enough to suck a helicopter out of the air and into its depths.
+The mine is so deep, the vortex it creates is strong enough to suck a helicopter out of the air and into its depths.

 Truthfully, the town of Mirny would be entirely unremarkable, save for one thing.
-There’s a giant hole in the middle of the town, over 1,000 feet deep and over half a mile wide, that churns out an unnatural and mysterious amount of diamonds.
+There’s a giant hole in the middle of the town over 1,000 feet deep and over half a mile wide that churns out an unnatural and mysterious amount of diamonds.
 Oh, and it also sucks in anything that flies overhead.

-In 1955, Russia and the Soviet Union were attempting to rebuild themselves after World War II.
+In 1955, the Soviet Union was still rebuilding itself after World War II.
 An enormous team of Soviet geologists had been searching the country since the war had ended, hoping to find traces of chemicals in the soil that would suggest diamonds.

 By 1957, Stalin had ordered the Mirny diamond mine to be built, and construction was underway.
 If space and manpower allowed, this was to be the biggest and most successful diamond mine that the world had ever seen.
 However, the construction process presented a few problems.

 First, the ground in Siberia is covered in a thick layer of permafrost for at least seven months out of the year, making it hard to break through.
 In the five months that it isn’t frozen, the permafrost turns to slush, making it near impossible to build upon it.

 Nonetheless, the Soviets persevered.
 Using jet engines to thaw the ground, thick covers to keep machinery from freezing, and dynamite to blast through the permafrost, the engineers managed to break ground and dig their mine.

-Throughout the sixties, the Mirny diamond mine produced 10,000,000 carats of diamonds per year, 20 percent of which were gem quality.
+Throughout the 1960s, the Mirny diamond mine produced 10,000,000 carats of diamonds per year, 20 percent of which were gem quality.
 At its peak, there were roughly four carats per every ton of ore, one of the highest rates in the world.
 At one point, the mine produced a 342.57-carat fancy lemon yellow diamond, the largest that had ever been found in the country.
 During its run, the mine produced $13 billion worth of diamonds for the world.

 As the mine’s success grew, diamond distributors around the world became suspicious.
 The mine was successful, yes, but the number of diamonds it was allegedly churning out sounded too good to be true.

 To maintain its global hammerlock on market prices, De Beers’ standard practice was to buy up as many diamonds as possible.
 However, De Beers executives were worried that production rates at the Mirny mine might be so high, the company wouldn’t be able to buy as many diamonds.

 In 1970, representatives from De Beers requested a tour of the mine to see the production for themselves.
-The request took six years to be approved and even after the representatives arrived in Mirny they faced pushback.
+The request took six years to be approved and even after the representatives arrived in Mirny, they faced pushback.
 By the time the representatives were granted access to the mine, they only had 20 minutes to tour the facilities, hardly enough time to gain insight.

 From then on, the Mirny diamond mine remained a mystery, a Willy Wonka-like factory churning out billions of dollars in product without a single outsider gaining entrance.
 Even after the fall of the USSR, the mine continued to run, funded by several local companies.